splitandthechro/nginz/README.md

 If you try to use it and it suddenly decides to eat your cat, don't blame it on us.
 As Eminem said: With great power comes absolutely no responsibility.

+# Features
+- Easy to use scene management
+- A nice dynamic content pipeline
+- 2D functionality with a fairly optimized SpriteBatch
+- 3D functionality with builtin Camera and Model support
+- Dynamic scripting (Python, Lua, Iodine)
+- See the effects of your changes live as you edit the scripts

+# Planned
+- UI framework
+- Particle framework
+- JavaScript scripting

 # Technology
 nginz is built on top of [OpenTK].

 nginz also uses the following libraries:
 - [Iodine]
 - [SharpFont]
+- [MoonSharp]
+- [IronPython]

 Some nginz code is roughly based on the following libraries:
 - [ObjLoader]